 If you conducted business with Promise Healthcare Group, LLC

-or any of the related debtors, and especially if you have received a demand letter or a complaint or if a complaint has been filed against you or your business even if not served yet, email us at email@example.com or call the firm’s Wilmington offices directly at (302) 655-5303 to schedule a free initial consultation.
+or any of the related debtors, and especially if you have received a demand letter or a complaint or if a complaint has been filed against you or your business even if not served yet, email us at firstname.lastname@example.org or call the firm’s Wilmington offices directly at (302) 655-5303 to schedule an initial consultation.
 We can discuss the situation and share with you our initial observations at no charge.